Fitbit Flex Reviewed for Performance and Quality

 Ease of Use

 Unfortunately, getting the Flex into sleep mode at night isn’t quite so simple.
-In order for the Flex to start tracking your sleep, you have to tap the screen six times - at the right speed!
+For the Flex to start tracking your sleep, you have to tap the screen six times - at the right speed!
 Go too fast or too slow and it won’t register what task you’re asking of it.

-Viewing your stats, however, is much easier.
-Just tap the screen with your fingertip and the LEDs will light up to show your progress on a scale of one to five.
+Viewing your stats, however, is much more comfortable.
+Just tap the screen with your fingertip, and the LEDs will light up to show your progress on a scale of one to five.